Don't Be Afraid of the Dark (2010 film): Release

 This picture, which was developed with Miramax in the wake of the division's closure and sale, was released by FilmDistrict and was rated R despite filmmaker ambitions to the contrary.
 Del Toro has stated, "We originally thought we could shoot it as PG-13 without compromising the scares ...
 And then the MPAA came back and gave us a badge of honor.
 They gave us an R for 'Violence and Terror.'
-We asked them if there was anything we could do, and they said, 'Why ruin a perfectly scary movie?'"
+We asked them if there was anything we could do, and they said, 'Why ruin a perfectly scary movie?

 The initial release date was scheduled for January 21, 2011, but due to the sale of Miramax by the Walt Disney Company in December 2010, the release was put on hold until the sale was finalized.
 The film was eventually released on August 26, 2011, after Filmyard Holdings had taken over the company.
 Additionally, Nixey narrated the film at a screening at the 2010 San Diego Comic-Con.

 It was released on DVD and Blu-ray on January 3, 2012 in the US by Sony Pictures Home Entertainment and February 20, 2012 in the UK by StudioCanal.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 61% based on reviews from 178 critics, with an average rating of 5.9/10.
 The website's critical consensus states, "While it's pleasantly atmospheric and initially quite scary, Don't Be Afraid of the Dark ultimately fails to deliver the skin-crawling chills of the original".
 On Metacritic, it has a weighted average score 56 out of 100 based on reviews from 35 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 3½ stars out of 4, calling it "a very good haunted house film" and adding that it "milks our frustration deliciously."